BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGrayscaleGrindPeakImage.md

 ## Description

-filter_data.detail_desc=GrayscaleGrindPeakImageFilter removes peaks in a grayscale image.
+GrayscaleGrindPeakImageFilter removes peaks in a grayscale image.
 Peaks are local maxima in the grayscale topography that are not connected to boundaries of the image.
 Gray level values adjacent to a peak are extrapolated through the peak.

 This filter is used to smooth over local maxima without affecting the values of local minima.
 If you take the difference between the output of this filter and the original image (and perhaps threshold the difference above a small value), you'll obtain a map of the local maxima.